 Jesus surprised Mary Magdalene.
 She was looking for him, but he actually found her.

 Now it’s early Sunday morning and Jesus has been dead since Friday afternoon.
 Mary Magdalene and some other women make their way in the dark to the tomb.
 They find it empty and Mary runs back to tell Peter and John, who go inside, see the grave clothes folded up, scratch their heads in wonder and return to Jerusalem.
 Mary remains behind weeping.
-As horrific as the events of Friday had been, now adding insult to injury, someone has stolen Jesus? body.
-As she?s weeping, she peers into the tomb and sees two angels, who ask her why she?s crying.
-She?s so overcome by grief, she isn?t even startled by beings who are normally terrifying.
-She just wants to know where Jesus? body is.
+As horrific as the events of Friday had been, now adding insult to injury, someone has stolen Jesus’ body.
+As she is weeping, she peers into the tomb and sees two angels, who ask her why she is crying.
+She is so overcome by grief, she isn’t even startled by beings who are normally terrifying.
+She just wants to know where Jesus’ body is.
 Then she turns around and sees someone she presumes is the property caretaker.
-He too asks her why she?s weeping and whom she?s seeking.
+He too asks her why she is weeping and whom she is seeking.
 She begs this stranger to tell her where the body is.
 She even offers to single-handedly carry the corpse somewhere to anoint it for burial.
 Then the stranger speaks again.

-Jesus says her name, ?Mary.?
-She?s heard that voice before.
+Jesus says her name, “Mary.”
+She has heard that voice before.
 Something in the way he says her name causes her to instantly recognize its Jesus.
 What tenderness is in his voice.
 What love.

 The Bible says that before we begin seeking Jesus, he is seeking us.

-Philip Ryken tells the story of a mother who loses her child in an amusement park.
-She?s frantically searching for him everywhere, calling out his name, heart in her throat.
-Twenty minutes later she finds him on a park bench next to an old man.
-He looks up and says to her, ?Hi Mommy, you were lost.?
+Philip Ryken tells the story of a mother who lost her child in an amusement park.
+She frantically searched for him everywhere, calling out his name, heart in her throat.
+Twenty minutes later she found him on a park bench next to an old man.
+He looked up and said to her, “Hi Mommy, you were lost.”

-We may think we were searching for Jesus, but he was the one seeking us.
+We may think we were searching for Jesus, but he was the one who sought us.
 We were the sheep who strayed and he was the shepherd who called us, disentangled us from the thicket, lifted us on his shoulders and brought us home.

 My sheep hear my voice, and I know them, and they follow me (JN10.27)